ramiabraham/wp-sideload-menu/README.md

 - No options pages.
 Zip.
 Zero.
 - Inline examples to adjust behavior, and integrate with Genesis or THA.
 - Hooks into get_header by default
-- Removes 300ms tap latency on touch-enabled devices
+- Removes 300ms tap latency on touch-enabled devices via touche.js (http://benhowdle.im/touche/)
+- Requires jQuery